P3DCAT/TTAlphaCombiner/README.md

 Make sure you've got Panda3D installed.
 The newer, the better.

 You must clone the repository.
-This project has one dependency: `Pillow`, which can be installed using pip.
+This project has no dependencies.

 ```
 git clone https://github.com/darktohka/TTAlphaCombiner
 cd TTAlphaCombiner
-python -m pip install -r requirements.txt
 ```

 ## Running